On The War Memorial Trail….. The WWII Soldier Who Died While Reading A Dutch-English Dictionary

 The cemetery in Groesbeek identified 5 soldiers for whom they are missing photos or other information, and who all died in 1945:

-Joseph E. HENNEBERY, born in Morell, was with the Royal Canadian Engineers -33rd Field Company.
+Joseph Edmond HENNEBERY, born in Morell, was with the Royal Canadian Engineers -33rd Field Company.
 He died on April 20, 1945, aged 25.
+UPDATE: Photo subsequently found.

 Barney Ruben MCGUIGAN, born in St. Peter’s, son of Thomas and Sadie McGuigan, was with the North Shore (New Brunswick) Regiment.
-He died on February 26, 1945, aged 17.
+He died on February 26, 1945, aged 16.
+UPDATE: Photo subsequently found.

-Stephen A. MCKINNON, born in St. Peter’s Bay, was with the Royal Hamilton Light Infantry.
+Stephen Augustine MCKINNON, born in St. Peter’s Bay, was with the Royal Hamilton Light Infantry.
 He died on March 2, 1945, aged 27.
+UPDATE: Photo subsequently found.

-William L. WEATHERBIE, born in Charlottetown, was with the Royal Regiment of Canada.
+William Leo WEATHERBIE, born in Charlottetown, was with the Royal Regiment of Canada.
 He died on March 8, 1945, aged 18.
+UPDATE: Photo subsequently found.

 CANADIAN WAR CEMETERY IN HOLTEN